pingcap/blog/rust-compile-time-adventures-with-tikv-ep1.md

 >* _49 kilo-hamsters_ - rustc building Rust immediately after rustboot’s retirement
 >* _188 giga-sloths_ - rustc building Rust in 2020

-Anyways, last time I bootstrapped Rust a few months ago, it took over five hours.
+Anyway, last time I bootstrapped Rust a few months ago, it took over five hours.

 The Rust language developers became acclimated to Rust's poor self-hosting times and failed to recognize or address the severity of the problem of bad compile times during Rust's crucial early design phase.

-### **(Un)virtuous cycles**
+### (Un)virtuous cycles

 In the Rust project, we like processes that reinforce and build upon themselves.
-This is one of the keys to Rust's success, both as a language and community.
+This is one of the keys to Rust's success, both as a language and a community.

 As an obvious, hugely-successful example, consider [Servo](https://github.com/servo/servo).
 Servo is a web browser built in Rust, and Rust was created with the explicit purpose of building Servo.
 Rust and Servo are sister-projects.
 They were created by the same team (initially), at roughly the same time, and they evolved together.
 Not only was Rust built to create Servo, but Servo was built to inform the design of Rust.